Blog

 - Paper copies — keep the physical discharge summary in your carry-on, not checked luggage

-Do not rely on being able to request records from Picasso after you return — internet time zones, WhatsApp availability, and clinic admin schedules can delay this.
+Do not rely on being able to request records from Picasso after you return — internet time zones, coordinator availability, and clinic admin schedules can delay this.
 Take everything before you leave.

 Showing records to your Australian dentist